Last Month in Yosemite: January 2018

 The last day of the month brought a "super blue blood moon" - "super" because the moon was close to Earth, and therefore looked extra large; "blue" not due to its color, but because it was the second full moon of the month; and temporarily "blood" hued because of the red tint as the orb passed through our planet's shadow, creating a lunar eclipse.
 If you missed this most recent celestial show in Yosemite, don't fret: The park's dark nights make for stunning stargazing and moon-watching all year.
 (On that note, don't miss our tips for experiencing the park after dark.)

 Back on Earth, the park announced a pilot program to help manage traffic and visitor safety in the coming weeks, as people head to Yosemite Valley to see if water will fill Horsetail Fall, a seasonal waterfall on the east side of El Capitan that transforms into a fiery flow at sunset on certain February evenings.
 Planning to watch in person?
-Be sure to read the details about the new event viewing area and parking permits.
+Be sure to check the Yosemite National Park website (nps.gov/yose) for updates on current park regulations and designated viewing areas.

 Finally, Yosemite's winter rangers captured some jaw-dropping sunset scenes as they skied the high country in January.
 Check out their blog for the latest updates about conditions and wildlife activity above 8,000 feet (or so), and keep an eye on our webcams to watch the sun rise and set in the Sierra from wherever you are.